HOME GENERATORS

 Home generator guide

 Besides spoiled food, an ordinary blackout may result in the loss of central heat and frozen pipes in the winter, the loss of air conditioning in the summer, a flooded basement, inoperative security systems, and a faltered business.
 All of the above are good reasons to consider some kind of an emergency power source for your home.
 If you do an online search for home generators, you will find models for sale ranging anywhere from $120 into thousands of dollars.
 Which type do I need for power outages?
-Why would I pay $4,000 for a permanent electric genset plus another $4,000-$6,000 for the installation when I can buy a portable one for $400-$1,000 and connect it with a bunch of extension cords?
+Why would I pay $5,000 for a permanent electric genset plus another $4,000-$6,000 for the installation when I can buy a portable one for $400-$1,000 and connect it with a bunch of extension cords?
 These are the commonly asked questions.
-In this concise guide I'll answer these questions and provide you with practical facts and information you need to know in order to buy the best system for your needs.
-For more detailed information on selection, buying and connecting power generators also see my ebook.
+Here I'll answer these questions and provide you with practical facts and information you need to know in order to buy the right system for your needs.
+For more detailed information on selection, buying and connecting power generators also get my ebook.

 AVAILABLE TYPES